addiraw/Texas-Instrunment-IICDC/README.md

 |**test_a9g**  | A9G module working code |
 |**etc** | other folders |

+##  Project Code information

+-   Kindly change the `API` with your own here we use dummy api for safety

 ### Others

     Name changed from A9G-code to Texas-Instrunment-IICDC date : 09-Jan-22